Ketti: Economy

 Most of the population are manual laborers.
 Agriculture, rearing livestock, masonry constitute the majority of the work done by the individuals in this place.
 In addition to this, they also take up jobs in the surrounding industrial establishments, such as the Needle Industries, the mushroom factory, Ambica tea factory, Mini flower garden near Palada bus stop and the various educational institutions (these include the CSI College of Engineering, the Laid-law Memorial School and the CSI Middle School).

 Facilities

 It services all the towns, villages and hattis in the entire valley.
-The nearby town of Santhoor (located at the lowest point in the valley) has a post office.
+The nearby town of Santhoor (located at the lowest point in the valley, also locally known as ramakrishnas place) has a post office.
 The State Bank of India operates a Ketti valley branch, which is situated near the CSI College of Engineering.

 Transport

 Ketti is accessible by rail or road.
 The mountain train NMR (recently declared as a national heritage site by UNESCO and which provides a connection to the Chennai - Coimbatore - Mettupalayam Niligiri Express), can be boarded from the Mettupalayam station (at the foothills of the Nilgiris) to the Ketti railway station.